 After a successful pilot project, Rusta has now invested in a solution where information screens will be installed in the staff canteen in every department store, initially in Sweden.
 The screen, controlled by Visual Art’s proprietary and unique digital signage software Signage Player, will display the most current and important information for staff on any given day.

-– The solution has several advantages, not only that we get important information out in a place where everyone in the staff automatically gathers, but also that we get a solution locally that can be used for presentations as well as the live broadcasts we make to all employees a number of times per year, continues Nahrin Ego at Rusta.
+– The solution has several advantages, not only that we get important information out in a place where everyone on the staff automatically gathers, but also that we get a solution locally that can be used for presentations as well as the live broadcasts we make to all employees several times per year, continues Nahrin Ego at Rusta.

 The screens, which are supplied by LG Electronics, will be attached to a special stand to be used both standing (for ongoing information) and lying down for presentations and live events.

-In total, there are around 100 screens in Sweden in a first step with the stated goal of doing the same rollout in the chain’s department stores in Norway, Finland, and Germany in the next step.
-The value of Visual Art in is estimated to be around four million SEK.
+In total, there are around 100 screens in Sweden in the first step with the stated goal of doing the same rollout in the chain’s department stores in Norway, Finland, and Germany in the next step.
+The value of Visual Art is estimated to be around four million SEK.

 Tel. +46 72 333 23 83, firstname.lastname@example.org